vcavallo/git-slides/slides/slides.md

 - zlib.decompress(data) # decompress it with zlib
 - notice the difference: [TYPE] [original size] [a null byte] [contents]
 - vs: contents only (do git cat-file again side-by-side)

 ---

+class: middle

+# Summary

+- `commits`, `blobs`, `trees`: the building blocks.
+- all super-simple files, organized non-myteriously in `.git` hidden folder
+- compressed and hashed, but git's plumbing helps make irrelevant
+- `branch`: even simpler. just a pointer to a commit hash
+- `HEAD`: more of the same. simple file with a ref inside

+???

+---